g200kg/WAAPISim/readme.md

 `<script type="text/javascript">waapisimForceSim=1;</script>`
 Enable WAAPISim even if native WebAudioAPI is available.

+`<script type="text/javascript">waapisimForceSimWhenNotWebkit=1;</script>`
+Force enable WAAPISim when non-webkit browser.
+* some versions of Firefox have WebAudioAPI interfaces but not implemented completely (e.g. custom waveforms).
+Some apps may work better on Firefox with this flag.

 `<script type="text/javascript">waapisimForceSimWhenLackOsc=0;</script>`
 Disable WAAPISim if native WebAudioAPI is available even lacking oscillator function (means Firefox 23).
 This flag is default on (=1).
+* FIrefox 23 or ealier 's WebAudioAPI (need about:config flag setting) is very tentative.
+In default, WAAPISim ignore this version of WebAudoAPI.

 ## License
 Copyright (c) 2013 g200kg